Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Colloquially, they both refer to losing body fat.
 But technically speaking, losing fat and losing weight are two different things, and some of the differences are vital.

-I explored the subject in some more detail to give you the best and simplest explanation so let’s get into it.
+I used my experience, consulted other fitness experts, and checked what scientific research has to say to give you the best and simplest explanation, so let’s get into it.

 Quick Summary